-Jo was an overweight child who grew into an overweight teenager who became an overweight adult.
+MJ was an overweight child who grew into an overweight teenager who became an overweight adult.
 She had some success losing weight with various slimming organisations during her adult life but always regained what she had lost, plus interest.
-This was a pattern which repeated itself many times and then, in the summer of 2008 she decided that enough was enough and, after doing some research, decided to have a gastric band fitted to help her not only lose weight, but keep it off once and for all.
-Jo considered herself to be fortunate because, despite her weight and age (over 50) she was fairly active and in good health but she knew she was storing up health related problems for the future and she wanted to do something about this before it was too late.
-She joined this site in August 2008 and also became a member of the local WLSinfo Support Group gaining valuable information both pre and post op.
-Jo continues to pursue her love of swimming and has registered to do the Great North Swim in Lake Windermere in 2010.
-In the past 14 months since her weight loss surgery she has lost almost five stones but her story is not complete so watch this space as they say.
+This was a pattern which repeated itself many times and then in 2008, she decided that enough was enough and after doing some research, she decided to have gastric band surgery to help her not only lose weight, but keep it off once and for all.
+MJ considered herself to be fortunate because, despite her weight and age at the time of surgery (over 50), she was fairly active and in good health but she knew she was storing up health related problems for the future and she wanted to do something about this before it was too late.

 It was not always easy as MJ’s weight loss was slow but she feels the positives greatly outweigh the negatives.
 Apart from the obvious health benefits, there are so many things she would not have done without losing weight.
 The highlights have included being dressed in an outfit for her son’s wedding which she actually loved rather than just some frumpy garment that she could fit into; wearing a wet suit whilst body boarding in Cornwall and taking a Jet Ski out on her own when she was on holiday in Lanzarote – none of which MJ would have felt confident with at her previous size.